xfding57/Dynamic-SRuCT/README.md

 ## 2 - Reconstruction
 ### 2.1 - UFO
-There are many ways to reconstruct the data.
-EZ_UFO can be used for reconstruction, but because there are so many time points across different datasets, I like to use ‘RunUFO.py’ because once I know the parameters, I can run it in a loop and automate this whole process.
+There are many packages available for CT reconstruciton.
+This secition uses EZ-UFO from the ufo-kit.
+The installation instruction can be found in https://github.com/sgasilov/ez_ufo.
+Because there are so many time points across different datasets, ‘RunUFO.py’ can be used for batch processing because once the parameters are known, the script can be run in a loop.
 ‘RunUFO.py’ needs to be placed in the same directory as the subdirectory created by in section 1.2.

 The inputs are the name of the dataset, the size of the reconstructed volume, the rotation center, whether to reconstruct the whole volume, a single slice, or a thick slice, and the number of projections per CT.

 ### 2.2 - Tomopy
 'RunTomopy.py' along with 'f_readstack.py' and 'f_paganin.py' are used to reconstruct using Tomopy.
 All three scripts should be kept in the same directory as the directories containing 'flats', 'darks', and 'tomo'.
 This is useful when the BMIT server is not avaiable.
-To use, create the following environemnt in anaconda:
+To use, create the following environment in anaconda:
 ```
 conda create -n tomopy python=3.6.12
 conda activate tomopy